Czapataaaa/kabaw-sockets/README.md

 - Simple web interface for testing
 - **Cross-Origin Resource Sharing (CORS) support** for WebSocket connections
 - **Automatic message simulation** in the "general" channel for testing
+- **Console logging** for all messages, connections, and disconnections

 ## Prerequisites